 What It Costs to Have and Raise Twins

-Here’s how the yearly expenses break down for a middle-income couple:
+Here’s how the first-year expenses break down for a middle-income couple:

 Expenses for Raising a Family

-The overall cost of raising a family differs depending on how many children you have, where you live, and whether both parents work.
+What you’ll spend to raise your family depends on how many other children you have, where you live, and whether both parents work.

 How many children you have: With more children, you can share costs like housing, transportation, food, clothing, and toys.
 Older children can pass down items like car seats and cribs they’ve outgrown to younger siblings.

 Where you live: Cost of living affects baby expenses.
 For example, transportation, health care, and housing costs tend to be highest in cities.

 Whether you need child care: After housing, it’s the largest expense for young children.
 Child care services often give sibling discounts.
 Otherwise you can save on child care if one parent stays home or if relatives or friends pitch in with free care.

 You might say your twins are “worth” half-a-million bucks.
 The USDA estimates middle-income families will spend $490,680 to raise twins born in 2013 through high school.
 If your income is lower, you’ll spend $353,100.
 If it’s higher, you may spend $815,640.